tom-mi/iBrew/distro/README.md_parts/README_part1.md

  * watersensor to something usefull (like the stupid left or right side handle, cuz the kettle weight balance is off, its inaccurate as fuck even in the smarter app :-/)
  * have not looked at single cup... needs a remote coffee machine session ;-)
  * modifiers/patches!!!
+ * there is no length check on message... could crash thing :-)

 Interfaces
  * RELAY: simulate brew or heating process if not connected.